Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Experimental Results

 \subsection{Baseline Methods}

-To evaluate our CT‑MARL framework VIP, we compare against three continuous‑time policy iteration baselines and include an ablated variant of our method without VGI: \textbf{CT‑MBRL (ODE)}~\cite{oderl}: A continuous‑time model‑based RL approach that learns system dynamics via Bayesian neural ODEs.
+To evaluate our CT‑MARL framework VIP, we compare against four continuous‑time policy iteration baselines and include an ablated variant of our method without VGI: \textbf{CT‑MBRL (ODE)}~\citep{oderl}: a continuous‑time model‑based RL approach that learns system dynamics via Bayesian neural ODEs.
 This method uses an actor‑critic framework to approximate state‑value functions and derive the continuous-time optimal policies.

-\textbf{Differential Policy Iteration (DPI)}~\cite{baseline1}: A model‑based method with differential policy iterations that alternates between (i) solving the HJB PDEs to approximate continuous-time value functions and (ii) updating the policy by following the instantaneous gradient of value approximations. \textbf{Integral Policy Iteration (IPI)}~\cite{baseline1}: A partially model‑free approach with integral policy iterations that reformulates the value function as a continuous integral, avoiding explicit differentiation during policy improvement.
-In our experimental settings, we discretize the integral, roll out trajectories to accumulate rewards, and fit a policy to minimize the resultant value functions. \textbf{Ablation (w/o VGI)}: An ablated version of VIP without VGI, which isolates the efficacy of value gradient refinement.
+\textbf{Differential Policy Iteration (DPI)}~\citep{baseline1}: a model‑based method with differential policy iterations that alternates between (i) solving the HJB PDEs to approximate continuous-time value functions and (ii) updating the policy by following the instantaneous gradient of value approximations. \textbf{Integral Policy Iteration (IPI)}~\citep{baseline1}: a partially model‑free approach with integral policy iterations that reformulates the value function as a continuous integral, avoiding explicit differentiation during policy improvement. \textbf{HJBPPO}~\citep{hjb1}: a recent method that employs a PINN-based critic to approximate the HJB residual and leverages a standard PPO-style policy optimization scheme to guide agent learning.
+In our experimental settings, we discretize the integral, roll out trajectories to accumulate rewards, and fit a policy to minimize the resultant value functions. \textbf{Ablation (w/o VGI)}: an ablated version of VIP without VGI, which isolates the efficacy of value gradient refinement.
+In addition, to evaluate how VIP compares with DTRL methods, we incorporate three widely used baselines in our experiments: MATD3 \citep{MATD3}, MAPPO \citep{mappo}, and MADDPG \citep{maddpg}.